The Law of Prägnanz

 © Stephen Ziggy Tashi, Fair Use

 The concept of Prägnanz was the brainchild of Max Wertheimer, a German psychologist.
 Wertheimer was one of the founders of 1920s’ Gestalt psychology, along with fellow psychologists Wolfgang Köhler and Kurt Koffka.
-The law of Prägnanz (with the umlaut, as spelled in German) is one of the centermost principles of Gestalt psychology.
-In Wertheimer's 1923 paper on Gestalt theory, he discussed the idea of Prägnanz as a fundamental principle of human perception.
-However, the exact definition and interpretation of Prägnanz have evolved over time.
-That has led to different understandings and descriptions of the concept as it relates to various fields.
-These fields include graphic design and product design, and involve great attention to detail for UX and UI designers.
+The law of Prägnanz—with the umlaut, as it’s spelled in German—is one of the centermost principles of Gestalt psychology.
+In Wertheimer's 1923 paper on Gestalt theory, he discussed the idea of Prägnanz as being a fundamental principle of human perception.
+The exact definition and interpretation of Prägnanz, though, have evolved over time.
+That’s led to different understandings and descriptions of the concept as it relates to various fields.
+These fields include graphic design and product design—and they involve great attention to detail for UX and UI designers.

-Despite these different definitions, the Gestalt school of thought proposes fundamental laws about how a person perceives objects, whatever the medium.
-The effects of some lines or curves are central to this school of psychology.
-And so is the point that an image is different from the sum of its parts.
+Despite these different definitions, the Gestalt school of thought proposes fundamental laws about how a person perceives objects—whatever medium is involved.
+The effects of some lines or curves are central to this school of psychology; and so is the point that an image is much more than the sum of its parts.
 What’s more, the mind’s lightning-fast perceptions of images mean that the Gestalt laws are timeless.
-So, the law of Pragnanz is a powerful truth in design, a vital frame of reference, a handy real-world “barometer” for aligning users’ expectations with your business goals, and a kind of tool that your design includes.
-This is also true of the principle of similarity, principle of proximity, and principle of closure.
-As are the principle of uniform connectedness, principle of continuity, principle of closed region, and more.
+So, the law of Pragnanz is a powerful truth in design—a vital frame of reference, a handy real-world “barometer” for aligning users’ expectations with a brand’s business goals, and a kind of tool that a design includes.
+This is also true of the principle of similarity, principle of proximity and principle of closure—as are the principle of uniform connectedness, principle of continuity, principle of closed region, and more.

 Image of rings in different colors.